 - Email Notification

 Okta uses SendGrid for sending emails from the production service.
-Okta has DNS, dedicated IPs, and domain authentication (DKIM and SPF) configured in SendGrid to separate Okta senders from each other and from other SendGrid senders.
-The following SendGrid IP addresses are dedicated to only sending Okta emails to Okta customers:
+Okta configures Domain Name System (DNS), dedicated IP addresses, and domain authentication (DomainKeys Identified Mail (DKIM) and Sender Policy Framework (SPF)) in SendGrid to separate Okta senders from each other and from other SendGrid senders.
+Add the following dedicated SendGrid IP addresses to the infrastructure allowlist to ensure successful delivery of Okta emails.

 - 167.89.110.192